 Some kids find them really comfortable, and they can help alleviate the "death grip" that some kids display on their pencils!

-The pictures below show kids using the Start Right Pencil Grip and the CrossOver Grip (both of which can be seen on my page of selected handwriting resources at PFOT).(This is an affiliate link and I may receive a small commission if you buy the grip through my links!)
+The pictures below show kids using the Start Right Pencil Grip#Ad and the CrossOver Grip#Ad (both of which can be found on Amazon.

 Personally, I do find that these are only effective if given after at least a couple months of hand and finger exercises.
 Often, these kids need to do a quick fine motor exercise before a handwriting task.
 Otherwise, their stubborn fingers just curl over the grip!